Compliance may not be your strength. It is ours.

 A common form of preparing financial statements

-Compilation (also known as Notice to Reader or NTR) financial statements is lower in cost to prepare, however, it does not provide assurance that a review or audit would.
+Compilation (previously known as Notice to Reader or NTR) financial statements is lower in cost to prepare, however, it does not provide assurance that a review or audit would.
 An accountant will compile the information into a standardized reporting format while adhering to professional standards as opposed to providing an opinion, or conclusion, about the reliability of the financial information.
 There is a large amount of work that must be performed to prepare the financials.
 It is through this process, that an accountant will become aware of the key items that are reflected in the income tax return.

 Financial Statement Preparation